Graduate Outcomes survey

 Continue your studies

 If you gained your undergraduate degree with us, you may be eligible for a 10 per cent discount off tuition fees for future courses, including postgraduate degrees.
-If you achieved a 2:1 or above in your undergraduate degree, you could be eligible for the £3,000 Vice-Chancellor’s postgraduate alumni scholarship for a masters degree.
+If you achieved a 2:1 or above in your undergraduate degree, you could be eligible for the £3,000 Vice-Chancellor’s masters alumni scholarship for a masters degree.

 If you’re thinking about PhD study keep an eye out for new funding opportunities and studentships available throughout the year.